Glow Old

 Buy it here

-Every now and then there is a recording that makes me jealous—I want to have been in the room playing with them while they were laying this down.
-On Dream City, it really feels like esteemed musicians Chris Forsyth, Douglas McCombs, and Mike Patrick Avery were just out there having so much fun.
+Every now and then there is a recording that makes me jealous—I want to have been in the room playing with them while they were laying it down.
+On Dream City, it really feels like esteemed musicians Chris Forsyth, Douglas McCombs, and Mikel Patrick Avery were just out there having so much fun.
 The 26 minutes of jams, which grow and develop with take-it-away nods from one musician to another, are foot stompingly joyous.

 Listen if you like: Tortoise, Horse Lords, Bitchin Bajas